 Robert W. Reford was one of Canada’s first amateur photographers.
 He acquired his Kodak No. 1 in 1888, as soon as this first Kodak hit the market.
 This would be the beginning of his lifetime passion for photography.

-In 1926, when Elsie adds a second storey to the Estevan Lodge, she sets up a dark room for her husband.
+In 1926, when Elsie adds a second storey to Estevan Lodge, she sets up a dark room for her husband.
 Located in the couple’s private quarters, few ever had the chance to visit this room.
 This multimedia exhibit grants you the privilege of assisting Robert at work in his darkroom.
+This exhibit is complementary to the Elsie through the eyes of… permanent exhibit, which has been presented in the Estevan Lodge since 2018.
+It lifts the veil on the intimate gaze Robert’s posed on his wife through his camera lens.

-Presented on the second floor of Estevan Lodge
+Presented on the second floor of Estevan Lodge.

 photo: Umanium